ibm-cloud-docs/BlockStorage/duplicate-volume.md

 # Creating and managing duplicate volumes
 {: #duplicatevolume}

-You can create a duplicate of an existing {{site.data.keyword.blockstoragefull}}.
-The duplicate volume inherits the capacity and performance options of the original volume by default.
-However, both attributes can be changed manually.
-The duplicate has a copy of the data up to the point-in-time of the snapshot that was used to create it.
-The duplicate volume can be dependent or independent from the original volume.
+Create a duplicate {{site.data.keyword.blockstorageshort}} volume from a snapshot with inherited or customized capacity and performance settings as a dependent or independent copy.
 {: shortdesc}

+The duplicate volume inherits the capacity and performance options of the original volume by default, but you can customize both attributes during creation.
+The duplicate contains a copy of the data from the snapshot that was used to create it.

 If you are a Dedicated account user of {{site.data.keyword.containerlong}}, see your options for duplicating a volume in the [{{site.data.keyword.containerlong_notm}} Documentation](/docs/containers?topic=containers-block_storage#block_backup_restore).
 {: tip}